LiamPattinson/liampattinson.github.io/README.md

 This site uses [React](https://react.dev/) with assets from [Material UI](https://mui.com/material-ui/).

+I'm also using [WAVE](https://wave.webaim.org/) to ensure the website is designed with accessibility in mind.

 ## Usage

 I use [Yarn](https://yarnpkg.com/) to manage the project, but the steps below